 Took a gamble and decided to stay o/night in transit from Uganda to Joburg.
 Felt v safe, no-one hassled me, a woman on my own. – CharlieBeau

-To help you plan your layover or overnight sleepover, we are here to give you the low-down on what travellers have reported back to us about their time at Nairobi Airport.
+To help you plan your layover or overnight sleepover, here is a quick run-down about what to expect during your time at Nairobi Jomo Kenyatta International Airport.

 What to Expect

-Nairobi Airport has two brand new terminals.
+Nairobi Airport (code: NBO)has two brand new terminals.
 Terminal 1 is divided into five smaller terminals: 1A, 1B, 1C, and 1E serves international destinations and 1D serves domestic destinations.
 Nearby, Terminal 2 is home to low-cost carriers, so facilities are more basic.

 Overnight campers sometimes get lucky finding sleep spots in cafes or restaurants that have closed for the night.
 Dress in layers, as temperatures range from downright cold to hot and sweaty.
 Earplugs or noise-cancelling headphones combat the noise and frequent announcements.
-Explore our guide to sleeping in Nairobi Airport or read some traveller reviews for more tips.
+Explore our guide to sleeping in Nairobi Airport or read some traveller airport reviews for more tips.
 For uninterrupted sleep, several hotels are located nearby.
-See Airport Hotels in the airport guide below.
+See our Airport Hotels section below for locations.

 In this guide we may refer to locations as “landside” and “airside”.
 Landside is the public area of the terminal located in the non-secure zone, before security.
 Airside is the secure area of the terminal that you must reach by going through security.